-A framework is not necessary to develop application in PHP language.
-Than question is, why to use a framework at all?
+A framework is not necessary to develop an application in PHP language.
+The question is, why to use a framework at all?
 A few benefits of using a framework include:

 - A framework makes development faster.
 You just need to focus on your development without having to worry about the some of the key fundamentals.

-- Most of the PHP frameworks comes handy with a ORM (Object-relational mapping).
+- Most of the PHP frameworks comes handy with an ORM (Object-relational mapping).
 That means you don’t have to write complex queries for performing CRUD (Create, Read, Update, and Delete) operations.

 - Frameworks makes your application more scalable

 - Frameworks are updated constantly with enhancements and patches to protect your site from security threats

 - Framework helps to organize and manage resources better

 - Frameworks with large user bases are likely more stable